Iraneus/betamedneed/_services/delivery.md

 layout: service
 ---

-You can have your medical supplies quickly **delivered** to you on demand or pickup from your prefered location.
+You can have medications and supplies quickly **delivered** to you on demand or pickup from a prefered location.

 ![Medical Community](/images/illustrations/hand-drugs.jpg)